Architected Intelligence

 • Answers, Not Search Results: Ask questions in plain English and get answers synthesized from knowledge across all your documents

-• Your Documents Only: AI responds based only on your approved documents
+• Your Documents Only: AI responds based only on your approved documents — not public internet content

 • Available 24/7: Access organizational knowledge anytime without interrupting colleagues